Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Mortgage Types:

-• Fixed-Rate: Rate set for entire loan term.
+- Fixed-rate: Rate set for the full loan term.

 Mortgage Process Timeline:

-• Mortgage application & property valuation (4-6 weeks).
+- Mortgage application & valuation / underwriting (4–6 weeks).

-• Final signing at Notary and funds release (~8 weeks total).
+- Final signing at notary and funds release (~6–8 weeks total in many cases).

 Mortgage Features: